 Tulsi leaves effectively cures pimples and acne.
 You just need to make a paste of tulsi leaves with little amount of water.
 Apply this paste on pimple, acne affected area.
 Keep this for few minutes and then wash off with plain water.
 Do this once or twice a day regularly till pimples are cured.

-In chronic fever, 10 ml of tulsi leaves and mint leaves juice should be taken with misri.
+In chronic fever, 10 ml of Holy Basil leaves and mint leaves juice should be taken with misri.

 Cold, cough, respiratory diseases

-Tulsi leaves has expectorant properties.
+Holy Basil leaves has expectorant properties.
 In cold cough, with 3 ml of ginger juice and 3 ml of tulsi leaves juice helps to give relief in cold and cough.
-Tulsi leaves juice with honey is also an effective remedy.
+Holy Basil leaves juice with honey is also an effective remedy.

 For sore throat, hot tulsi tea can be taken.

 Holy Basil leaves helps in curing upper respiratory tract infections.
 Its leaves have anti-oxidant effects and improve body’s immunity to fight against infections.
 This medicinal herb has immunomodulatory, antitussive, expectorant, antiviral, antibacterial and antifungal activities.
 This makes it excellent herb in treating bronchitis, asthma, productive and dry cough.
 It is also useful in allergic recurrent respiratory infections.